|Fig. 1 Pump down factor curve chart. Published in most editions of Edwards Vacuum product catalogs.|

 Howard Tring is the owner of Vacuum and Low Pressure Consulting, a company that supplies vacuum pump accessories such as reconditioned inlet traps and exhaust filters and new replacement elements for exhaust filters.
 Howard also offers on-site vacuum technology and oil sealed vacuum pump repair training and consulting services, customized to the needs of the client.
 Howard is a member of ASM International and the Heat Treat Society, the AVS, the SME, the SVC and the American Society for Training and Development.

-Comments and suggestions on this article are always welcome, and even a note about your own experience on any of the subjects written about.
+Copyright October 2013, Tring Enterprises LLC – Comments on this article are welcome.
 I do not profess to know everything about any specific vacuum related subject.
 However, I have worked in the vacuum pump industry a long time and have seen good, bad and ugly.
 Please contact me with any comment or question.
 All messages related to the content of the article will be answered.